Swan River East Fremantle

 Just across the road from the Left Bank are a couple of sets of mooring pens.

 In the pens are ... boats.
 Mostly stinkboats.

 Keeping hoi polloi in their place.
 Note that the authorities cannot spell 'personnel'.

 The area to the right of the present new building used to contain actual oyster beds.
-I remember the frames there as a kid.
+As a kid, I remember the frames there.

 Lots of rich folks live along the top of the cliff above the river.

 One of the houses is something of a sad relic of departed worth.
 But I wouldn't mind owning it and living there.

 This is a Marine Education Boatshed.
 Well, that's what the sign says.

 Directly across the river from the education boatshed is Pier 21, which calls itself an 'apartment hotel'.